cortex-js/cortexjs.io/docs/mathfield/22-security.md

 (Note that this example is moot, as the `htmlData` command already sanitizes its input.)

-## Restricting Commands That Modify the DOM
+## Restricting Commands That Could Modify the DOM

 Some commands modify the DOM and pose a higher risk of XSS attacks.
 For instance, `\htmlData{}{}` and `\href{}{}` allow the insertion of HTML attributes.
-While both commands sanitize their input to prevent harmful attributes, you may want to disable them for added security.
+While both commands sanitize their input to prevent harmful attributes, you may want to disable or restrict them for added security.

 ### Disabling Commands